nakidaazevedo/Nulogy-NuPack/README.md

 ***Deployment***
 Once cloned from repository, add file to a safe place on your computer.
 (Ex.
 Downloads) Once there, get to that directory from command prompt.
-(Ex: cd Downloads) Once in the directory from command prompt, run the program by adding:
+(Ex: cd Downloads/Nulogy-NuPack-master) Once in the directory from command prompt, run the program by adding:

--javac NuPack.java
+*-javac NuPack.java
--java NuPack
+*-java NuPack

 ***Built With***
 Eclipse